 The AC has explicit authority to investigate any matter within its terms of reference, and has full cooperation and access to Management.
-It has direct access to the internal and external auditors, and full discretion to invite any Director or executive officer to attend its meetings.
+It has direct access to the internal and external auditors, and full discretion to invite any Director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions.
 It also has the authority to review its terms of reference and its own effectiveness annually and recommend necessary changes to the Board.

-The main responsibilities of the AC are to assist the Board in discharging its statutory and other responsibilities relating to internal controls, financial and accounting matters, compliance, and business and financial risk management.
+The main responsibilities of the AC are to assist the Board objectively in discharging its statutory and other responsibilities relating to internal controls, financial and accounting matters, compliance, and business and financial risk management.